nebomuk/chinesecharacterinfo/README.md

 # ChineseCharacterInfo
-An applicatin that reads chinese characters from the clipboard and displays information about the decomposition and adjacent characters and two windows with etymology data.
+An application that reads chinese characters from the clipboard and displays information about the decomposition and adjacent characters and two windows with etymology data.